 In port on 7 December 1941, Macdonough splashed one of the Japanese attack planes before heading out to sea to join others in the search for the enemy task force.
-For the next 31⁄2 months, the destroyer performed scouting assignments southwest of Oahu.
-Before returning to Pearl Harbor to escort convoys to and from west coast ports, she steamed as far as New Guinea, lending support to airstrikes on Bougainville, Salamaua, and Lae.
+For the next three and a half months, the destroyer performed scouting assignments southwest of Oahu.
+Before returning to Pearl Harbor to escort convoys to and from west coast ports, she steamed as far as New Guinea, lending support to air strikes on Bougainville, Salamaua, and Lae.

-The ship remained in the repairs dock at Mare Island until 23 September, when she prepared to get underway for the Gilbert Islands.
+The ship remained in the repairs dock at Mare Island until 23 September 1943, when she prepared to get underway for the Gilbert Islands.
 Arriving for the invasion of Makin Island, 20 November, she acted as control vessel for the landing craft and, following the completion of that phase of the operation, entered the lagoon to bombard Japanese installations.
-On 23 November Makin was declared secure and Macdonough returned to Pearl Harbor.
+On 23 November, Makin was declared secure and Macdonough returned to Pearl Harbor.

 In January 1944, she joined the Northern Attack Force staging for the assault on the Marshalls.
 As the primary fighter director ship for the initial transport group, Macdonough at first operated off Kwajalein Atoll.
-On 29 January, she proceeded to Wotje Atoll and participated in the shore bombardment there until returning to Kwajalein on the 31st for the occupation of Root and Namur Islands.
+On 29 January, she proceeded to Wotje Atoll and participated in the shore bombardment there until returning to Kwajalein on the 31st for the occupation of Roi and Namur Islands.
 The indispensable destroyer then took up radar picket duties until proceeding on to Eniwetok Atoll.

-She next took part in the Battle of the Philippine Sea, 19 to 20 June, firing at the few enemy planes which got through the combat air patrol.
+She next took part in the Battle of the Philippine Sea, 19 to 20 June 1944, firing at the few enemy planes which got through the combat air patrol.
 After the victory, Macdonough returned to the Marianas.
 Ordered to Guam, she covered underwater demolition teams reconnoitering the beaches and provided harassing fire to prevent repairs to beach defenses on the island.
 On 21 July, the destroyer patrolled the waters off Guam to protect the assault craft from enemy submarines, continuing that role until departing for Hawaii 10 August.

 After a brief stay at Pearl Harbor, Macdonough departed for the Admiralty Islands.
-She arrived at Manus 15 September and commenced escort duties.
+She arrived at Manus on 15 September 1944 and commenced escort duties.
 On 14 October, she accompanied troop transports to Leyte and remained to protect her charges through the battle for Leyte Gulf, 24 to 25 October.
-She then steamed back to Manus for another convoy to Leyte, 3 November, and upon her return to Philippine waters patrolled Leyte Gulf and the southern Surigao Strait area.
+She then steamed back to Manus for another convoy to Leyte, on 3 November, and upon her return to Philippine waters patrolled Leyte Gulf and the southern Surigao Strait area.
 The next mouth, Macdonough resumed escort duty.

-At Guam when hostilities ended, Macdonough soonreceived orders to return to the United States.
-She arrived at San Diego 3 September, continuing on the next week to the New York Navy Yard, where she decommissioned 22 October 1945.
-On 20 December 1946, she was sold to George H. Nutman of Brooklyn, N.Y.
+At Guam when hostilities ended, Macdonough soon received orders to return to the United States.
+She arrived at San Diego on 3 September 1945, continuing on the next week to the New York Navy Yard, Brooklyn, N.Y., where she was decommissioned on 22 October 1945.
+She was stricken from the Navy Register on 1 November 1945.